kumar-shashank/online_banking_system/README.md

 PHP7 & MySQL used for back-end design.

-Oracle MySQL has been used to create and host the database for the internet banking website.
+MySQL has been used to create and host the database for the internet banking website.

 Other than the languages/tools mentioned above no other/external libraries and/or web-page templates have been used, everything has been coded from ground-up straight from scratch.